-Appropriate dress is required at the Ontonagon Area Junior/Senior High School.
+Appropriate dress is required at the Ontonagon Area Junior-Senior High School.
 All apparel should be neat and clean.
 Dress that presents a health or safety problem, causes a disturbance or distraction, or does not provide body coverage is not permitted.

 - 1. Heads are to remain uncovered when students are in the building.
 Hats, scarves, bandannas, hoods or other apparel are not permitted and are not to be brought to class.
-Such items are subject to confiscation and OAJSHS will not be held accountable for safe return. - 2.
+Such items are subject to confiscations and the Ontonagon Area School will not be held accountable for safe return. - 2.
 Coats are not to be worn or carried to class unless permission is given by the instructor. - 3.
 Any apparel deemed necessary by the staff for safety must be worn.
 Examples include but are not limited to safety goggles, safety head covers and aprons. - 4.
 Students may not wear clothing that promotes drug, alcohol and tobacco or sexual innuendo.
-Items that are vulgar, obscene, or ethnically offensive are prohibited. - 5.
-Pants (skirts & shorts) and tops (shirts & blouses) must overlap at all times.
+Items that are vulgar, obscene, or ethnically offensive are prohibited.

+- 5. Pants, skirts and shorts and tops (shirts & blouses) must overlap at all times.
 Pants and tops must provide adequate covering.
 Shoes must be worn in gym, all shop classes and science lab. - 6.
 Sleeveless shirts must be at least 1 inch wide at the shoulder.
 A shirt must be worn to cover any clothing with spaghetti straps and exposed bra straps.
 Halter-tops are not permitted. - 7.
-Shorts and skirts are permitted but must extend to bottom of the thigh. - 8.
-Pants, skirts, shorts must stay up around the waist/hip area.
-They may not hang and show undergarments or be of the style that allows skin to be exposed at the waistline. - 9.
-Shoes must be worn at all times. - 10.
+Shorts and skirts are permitted but must extend to bottom of the thigh.

+- 8. Pants, skirts, shorts must stay up around the waist/hip area.
+They may not hang and show undergarments or be of the style that allows skin exposed at the waistline. - 9.
+Jeans/pants with tears/holes exposing skin above the knee will not be permitted without leggings or patches under them. - 10.
+Shoes must be worn at all times. - 11.
 Chains attached to shirts, pants, wallets, etc. are not to be worn while on school property and/or at school activities/events.
-Students choosing to have such items can expect the items to be confiscated and kept in the school office throughout the day.
+Students choosing to have such items can expect the items to be confiscated and kept in the school office throughout the day. - 12.
+Students without prior approval are not allowed to bring blankets to class or "wear" them in the hallways.